-For Rhode Island residents, the Rhode Island Attorney General may be reached at: 150 South Main Street, Providence, RI 02903; www.riag.ri.gov; and 1-401-274-4400.
-Under Rhode Island law, you have the right to obtain any police report filed in regard to this incident.
-There are [#] Rhode Island residents impacted by this incident.
+For Rhode Island residents, the Rhode Island Attorney General may be reached at: 150 South Main Street, Providence, RI 02903; 1-401-274-4400; and www.riag.ri.gov.
+Under Rhode Island law, you have the right to obtain any police report filed regard to this incident.
+There are <<4>>> Rhode Island residents impacted by this event.